-Accentuating the supply risk is the primary source country is under immense pressure to close it environmentally damaging pidgeon plants, which produce 87% of global magnesium metal production.
-This layers a further and real risk into the supply chain coupled with experiences such as the worlds primary source to improve air quality shuttering for months without notice all magnesium plants in the lead up to the Beijing 2008 Olympics.
+Accentuating the supply risk is the primary source country is under immense pressure to close its environmentally damaging Pidgeon plants, which account for 87% of global magnesium metal production.
+This layers a further and real risk into the supply chain coupled with experiences such as the worlds primary source shuttering for months – without notice – all magnesium plants in the lead up to the Beijing 2008 Olympics to improve air quality.

 Additionally, layers of dealers, local and international shippers, brokers, insurers, tariffs and taxes, warehouses and distributors and shifting currency exchange rates add expense and unpredictability to the global magnesium market.